Sean, Talal and Eren gave a presentation on Smart Phones in relation to how the earth has changed by billions of people using them.

 The students saw the actual products that companies wanted people to purchase.

-2 Museum staff members accompanied and guided us on our journey.
+There was a special exhibit with a Japanese cartoon.2 Museum staff members accompanied and guided us on our journey.
 Here, we are getting our free tickets for admission.

 We could see directly how ads manipulate people into buying goods and services.